beansbeansbeans/starter_kit/README.md

 assume for now that i have all the embeddings

-- list all the progressions of each of the three sets of permutations
 - dropdown: choose dimensionality
 - render a circle for the base sentence